 “I kind of feel like I could go back and fill in some highlights … But no, that portrait is done,” he says, possibly trying to convince himself more than me.
 After all, an artist’s work is never done.

-Jackson’s new Beatties Ford Road mural, titled “River of Life,” was a commission from West End Fresh Seafood Market owner Bernetta Powell, whom he’s know for years.
+Jackson’s new Beatties Ford Road mural, titled “River of Life,” was a commission from West End Fresh Seafood Market owner Bernetta Powell, whom he’s known for years.
 It depicts six luminaries of the Beatties Ford Road corridor: Dr. Maxwell-Roddey, James Ferguson II, Julius Chambers, Hattie “Chatty Hatty” Leeper, Harvey Gantt and Sarah Stevenson.

 Funded by a Placemaking Grant from the city of Charlotte, the mural has long been a goal of Powell’s.
 Once she was awarded the grant, she reached out to Jackson, who’s been creating art in Charlotte for nearly 20 years, and the two got to work on community outreach.
 They wanted to honor West End legends, so they put together a list of about 15 people who have had lasting impact on the corridor and, with the help of city staff, began outreach efforts.